 Rapidity of inhalation after the dust is fractured and becomes airborne (exposure immediately after fracturing poses greater risk than delayed exposure)

 Alveolar macrophages engulf inhaled free silica particles and enter lymphatics and interstitial tissue.
-The macrophages cause release of cytokines (tumor necrosis factor-α, IL-1), growth factors (tumor growth factor-β), and oxidants, stimulating parenchymal inflammation, collagen synthesis, and, ultimately, fibrosis.
+The macrophages cause release of cytokines (tumor necrosis factor-alpha, interleukin-1), growth factors (tumor growth factor-beta), and oxidants, stimulating parenchymal inflammation, collagen synthesis, and, ultimately, fibrosis.

 Chronic silicosis is the most common form of the disorder and generally develops only after exposure over decades.

-Conglomerate (complicated) silicosis is the advanced form of chronic or accelerated silicosis and is characterized by widespread masses of fibrosis, typically in the upper lung zones.
+Conglomerate silicosis (also known as progressive massive fibrosis or complicated silicosis) is the advanced form of chronic or accelerated silicosis and is characterized by widespread masses of fibrosis, typically in the upper lung zones.

 Patients with silicosis are at risk of other disorders: